gchang12/portfolio/.krita/digipaint-for-beginners.md

 #### Lighten
 Colors beneath will seem brighter
 Of the same family with 'Screen' mode
+Suitable for:
+- fog
+- mist
-Suitable for fog, mist, or air particles
+- air particles
 #### Color dodge
 Stronger than Screen
 Used for visual light effects